Caramel Coconut Shortbread Cookie Bar Recipe

 • Place the coconut in a large bowl and pour 2/3* of the caramel over the coconut; mix together thoroughly.

-• Microwave Method (using the second caramel ingredient list): Melt butter in a large microwave-safe bowl (like a glass 8-cup measure or larger).
-Add sugar, honey, milk, and salt - still well.
-Microwave on full power for 10 minutes, stirring halfway through.
-Test for soft-ball stage: drop a tiny amount into a cup of cold tap water and if a soft ball forms it's done (you'll be able to roll it with your fingers).
-If not, cook another 1-2 minutes, watching carefully so it doesn't overflow.
-Stir in vanilla and coconut.
+Melt butter in a large microwave-safe bowl (like a glass 8-cup measure or larger).
+Add sugar, honey, milk, and salt – still well.
+Microwave on full power for 4-5 minutes, stirring halfway through.
+Test with an instant read thermometer and microwave at 1-second intervals to get it to 235-40 degrees, watching carefully so it doesn't overflow (you can test for this soft-ball stage, too: drop a tiny amount into a cup of cold tap water and if a soft ball forms it's done (you'll be able to roll it with your fingers).
+This can take 6-9 minutes total, depending on the strength of your microwave.

-• Spread the caramel-coconut mixture over the shortbread layer.
+• Stir in vanilla and coconut and spread the caramel-coconut mixture over the shortbread layer.

 • Melt the chocolate and spread over the caramel layer.
 If you want to make the chocolate pretty, run a knife through the chocolate at 1-inch intervals width-wise, then again length-wise for a chevron effect.